HenryHall/greenBox/README.md

 #Get those green blocks

 Initialize:
 1. Create a git repo
-2. Change the remote to the new repo
+2. Do a git init, and set the remote to your repo
-3.

-Change line 4 of bashTest.sh to your local path
+3. Change line 3 and 5 of bashTest.sh to match your file locations
+4. Run bashTest.sh from terminal once a day to get those green boxes

+Note:

+You can run bashTest.sh from terminal very easily by right-clicking--> Get Info --> Change the open with to terminal.